 Those with this chronic condition can have many itching areas due to poor circulation, dry skin, and yeast infection.
 But, they can help relieve the itching by avoiding bathing for too often, applying skin cream after bathing, and using mild soap with moisturizer.

 This skin condition is harmless and recognized for the brown, scaly patches that occur due to changes in the blood vessels.
 They can be circular or oval.

-Dark, raised skin areas on the sides of the neck, groin and armpits could indicate Acanthosis nigricans in people with diabetes, especially overweight.
+Dark, raised skin areas on the sides of the neck, groin and armpits could indicate Acanthosis nigricans in those with diabetes, especially overweight.
 Also, it could affect knees, hands, and elbows.
 So, the best way to reduce their appearance is to lose some excess pounds or use some creams.